 Heavy rains and melting snows can turn the river’s serene flow into a raging torrent.
 Major floods occurred in 1769, 1920 and the Cairngorm Flood of 1956.
 Reportedly, the flood of 1920 drove the river into its old course at Inch of Culter, swept away crops and inundated the Maryculter bridge.
-Most notable of all, though, was the Muckle Spate of August 1829.
+Most notable of all, was the Muckle Spate of August 1829 and Storm Frank in late 2015.

 There are presently 24 bridges over the River Dee, wheras prior to 1800 there were only four: the Bridge of Dee (1520-27), Old Bridge of Invercauld (1752), Bridge of Ballater (1783), and Bridge of Banchory (1799).
 As a result there are recorded some 27 ferry and 36 ford crossings along the length of the river.
 Many of these crossings were linked to the important Mounth roads which crossed the area.
 One of the ferry points was at the ‘Coble-heugh Inn’, where the Banchory Lodge Hotel now stands.
 James Humble, a ferryman in the early 19th century, related some wondrous tales of the strange beasts known as water kelpies that haunted the river.
 One of these creatures was said to have given warning prior to the death, by drowning, of one of the ‘floaters’ who navigated the river.